Open Paper LogoOpen Paper

 Introduction

-Question-answering benchmarks for scientific papers have a longer history than benchmarks for general-purpose RAG systems, but the existing ones either target the wrong corpus, the wrong granularity of evidence, or omit the failure modes that matter most for a citation-grounded product.
+Information retrieval benchmarks have a long history, but the existing experiments did not satisfy our research constraints.
+They either target a narrower corpus, the different granularity of evidence, or omit the failure modes that matter most for a citation-grounded product.
 HotPotQA is grounded in Wikipedia and constructed for multi-hop reasoning; it is well-curated and widely used, but Wikipedia articles lack the dense numerical and methodological content — statistics, tables, methods sections, findings — that a "chat with this paper" feature is constantly asked to ground.
 We eliminated it for that reason.

-Three measurement needs follow from this background.
-First, a metric that fails a confident, well-written, but fabricated citation — independent of, and separable from, answer quality; without this, models that prose-glue plausible-sounding numbers score identically to models that quote the paper.
-Second, adversarial robustness measured directly: when a question contains a false premise, the right behavior is to refuse and explain why, and the benchmark should reward that behavior with a first-class score rather than burying it inside an aggregate judge rating.
-Third, multi-hop reasoning measured by which sections of the paper are integrated, not just whether the prose mentions multiple things.
+Three measurement needs follow: (1) a metric that fails fabricated citations independently of answer quality, so models that prose-glue plausible numbers do not score identically to models that quote the paper; (2) adversarial robustness as a first-class score, rewarding refusal-with-grounded-evidence rather than burying it in an aggregate; (3) multi-hop reasoning measured by which sections are integrated, not just whether the prose mentions multiple things.

 Methods